 Amelie enjoys cooking so designing kitchens that are not only aesthetically pleasing but are also functional is both a challenge and a pleasure for her.
 Kitchens are increasingly becoming a "living space" playing the central role as the focal point in the apartment or house.
 This means that today's kitchens have to be welcoming an comfortable.
 Amelie recommends using warm materials, combining open shelving and closed cupboards, and of course the making space to put away items that are not being used.

 All of this can be complemented by matching furniture from the same kitchen programme, such as sideboards, shelves and much more.
 This means that the kitchen grows into the living space and also follows the same homely aesthetic.

 Form follows function is a somewhat over-used phrase.
 It is nevertheless important in kitchen design.
 How can drawers be opened, where do I need storage space and how do I work in the space?
 These are all essential questions to consider in the design.
 To make our kitchens functional Contur develop storage space solutions that offer a lot of hidden space, and consider ways to intelligently accommodate cooking island in smaller spaces.
 Integrated multifunctional appliances support the design.

 OPEN PLAN LIVING

 Amelie's kitchen design combines carefully coordinated components in an open plan living space.
-The door fronts are predominantly light concrete reproduction and this has been combined with a contrasting flamed oak reproduction front for the tall appliance cupboards.
+The door fronts are predominantly misty concrete reproduction and this has been combined with a contrasting flamed oak reproduction front for the tall appliance cupboards.